-A long, long time ago, when the Earth was newly created and young, there were no living things or creatures on streams, on the river and even on the ocean.
+A long, long time ago when the Earth was newly created and young, there were no living things or creatures on streams, rivers and even in the ocean.

 Have you eaten squids?

 One day as the God of the Sea was surveying the ocean and the nearby lands, he thought of creating life that can live on the water.

 "Oh!
 I would make creatures that can swim on the sea and ones that can live on the shore."